nicholaswilde/kubernetes-transmission/README.md

 # Kubernetes Transmission
 Deploy the [Transmission BitTorrent client](https://transmissionbt.com/) on a [Kubernetes cluster](https://kubernetes.io/) with an NFS persistent volume.

 This repo is based off of the [zebpalmer/kubernetes-transmission-openvpn](https://github.com/zebpalmer/kubernetes-transmission-openvpn) repo.
 The difference is this setup uses the [linuxserver/transmission](https://hub.docker.com/r/linuxserver/transmission) Docker image instead of the OpenVPN one.
+This repo was also made using [kompose](https://github.com/kubernetes/kompose) which takes a Docker Compose file and translates it into Kubernetes resources.

 ## Prerequisities
 - [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/)